List Decoding Random Euclidean Codes and Infinite Constellations

-Can one lift Loeliger's formula to $k$-variate functions $\rho\colon(\bR^n)^k\to\bR$ and get a higher-order averaging formula for Construction-A lattices as an analog of Rogers' formula for Haar lattices? \item Can one compute similar moments for random Construction-A lattices?
+is kept fixed.
+Can one lift Loeliger's formula to $k$-variate functions $\rho\colon(\bR^n)^k\to\bR$ and get a higher-order averaging formula for Construction-A lattices as an analog of Rogers's formula for Haar lattices? \item Can one compute similar moments for random Construction-A lattices?
 Given a random Construction-A lattice $\Lambda=q^{-1}\cC+\bZ^n$ where $\cC$ is a $\kappa$-dimensional random linear code in $\bF_q^n$, compute the $k$-th moment $\expt{\card{\Lambda\cap\cB_2^n(\vy,\sqrt{nN})}^k}$ for any $\vy\in\bR^n$ and for $k$ as large as possible.
 For \emph{random binary linear code} over $\bF_2^n$ of rate $1-H(p)+\delta$,\footnote{Note that such a code operates at a rate \emph{above} capacity and the corresponding moments they are interested in are exponentially large.
-Indeed, they instead consider \emph{centered} moments $\expt{(X-\expt{X})^k}$.} Linial and Mosheiff \cite{linial-mosheiff-2018-wt-dist-rand-bin-lin} recently managed to \emph{characterize} the first $\cO(n/\log n)$ moments of the number of codewords in a Hamming \emph{sphere} of radius $np$.
-It turns out that up to a threshold $k_0$, the normalized centered moment behaves like the moment of a Gaussian (recall Fact \ref{fact:gaussian_mmt}) up to some threshold $k<k_0$, where $k_0$ is 3 or 4 for $\delta$ not too small.
-From $k_0$ on, linearity quickly kicks in and dominates the behaviour of the moments. \item We showed that Haar lattices of rate $\frac{1}{2}\log\frac{P}{N}-\delta$ are $(P,N,\poly(1/\delta))$ whp conditioned on Conjecture \ref{conj:poissonianity}.
+Indeed, they instead consider \emph{centered} moments $\expt{(X-\expt{X})^k}$.} Linial and Mosheiff~\cite{linial-mosheiff-2018-wt-dist-rand-bin-lin} recently managed to \emph{characterize} the first $\cO(n/\log n)$ moments of the number of codewords in a Hamming \emph{sphere} of radius $np$.
+It turns out that the normalized centered moment behaves like the moment of a Gaussian (recall Fact~\ref{fact:gaussian_mmt}) up to some threshold $k<k_0$, where $k_0$ is 3 or 4 for $\delta$ not too small.
+From $k_0$ on, linearity quickly kicks in and dominates the behaviour of the moments. \item We showed that Haar lattices of rate $\frac{1}{2}\log\frac{P}{N}-\delta$ are $(P,N,\poly(1/\delta))$ whp conditioned on Conjecture~\ref{conj:poissonianity}.
 Can one show other coding-theoretic goodness properties under the conjecture?
-Are Haar lattices good for packing, covering, AWGN, quantization, etc.? \item In this paper, the list decodability of two ensembles (Construction-A and Haar) of lattices are considered.
+It is known that Haar lattices are good for packing \cite{shlosman-tsfasman-2000-random-packing}.
+Are they also good for covering, AWGN, quantization, etc.? \item In this paper, the list decodability of two ensembles (Construction-A and Haar) of lattices are considered.